Self Guided Trips - The Mackenzie River (Deh Cho)

 - bail bucket

-We take a $1000.00 deposit on your Visa or Mastercard when you depart and then we return it when you drop off the canoe in Inuvik or Tuktoyaktuk with the barge company (NTCL).
+We take a $1000.00 deposit on your Visa or Mastercard when you depart and then we return it when you drop off the canoe in Inuvik or Tuktoyaktuk with the barge company (MTS).

 We also rent: